bauerca/dynapack/README.md

 ![Logo](https://raw.githubusercontent.com/bauerca/dynapack/master/assets/logo.png)

-Dynapack is a javascript module bundler and client-side bundle loader that solves the following problem.
+Dynapack is a javascript module bundler and client-side loader that solves the following problem.
 Given a dependency graph of *static* and *dynamic* dependencies, construct a set of module bundles such that